Spruce tries to be customizable and straightforward. On this page, you can find some core principles and the structure.

 Spruce uses Autoprefixer with the default configurations.

-The browser support is not set in stone, but one of the goals of this framework is to be a modern one.
-We will plan to support new features early, but we understand the browser landscape is not so simple.
+The browser support is flexible, but one of the goals of this framework is to be modern.
+We plan to support new features early, but we understand the browser landscape is not so simple.
 Please open an issue if you have any questions or ideas regarding this topic.